 The 85 kW electric drive with a torque of up to 300 Nm can meanwhile be configured to a maximum speed of 80, 100 or up to 120 km/h as reported.
 With AC, the eSprinter can be charged with a maximum of 7.4 kW; at a DC charging station it is 20 kW ex-works – but 80 kW is also possible as an option.
 With this option, around 80 per cent can be recharged in 80 minutes, with the standard charger it takes correspondingly longer.

 The standard variant “E” offers the best mix of driving, range and interior comfort.
 The maximum drive and heating power is available underdrive level “C”, and “E+” is virtually the range-optimised economy program in which drive and heating power are reduced accordingly.
-A more detailed description of the driving experience in the eSprinter was made we accompanied Mercedes-Benz Vans to the last voting on the cold protection in northern Sweden in March this year.
+A more detailed description of the driving experience in the eSprinter was made by Mercedes-Benz Vans to test the cold protection in northern Sweden in March this year.

 – ADVERTISEMENT –